The Winery and Vineyard

 The Underground Cellar Established 1993

 The cool, stable temperature and high natural humidity of this unique cellar provide ideal storage conditions to allow the maturation of wines in French Barriques and German barrels.
-In this traditional cellar Johanneshof’s flagship wine, the Methode Traditionnelle ‘EMMI’ is fermented in its bottle and aged on its yeast lees for more than five years.
+In this traditional cellar Johanneshof’s flagship wine, the Methode Traditionnelle ‘EMMI’ is fermented in its bottle and aged on its yeast lees for more seven years with current vintage 2007 just released.